Axis Bank Ltd (NSE: AXISBANK) Q4 2026 Earnings Call dated Apr. 25, 2026

 Operator

 Thank you.
-Your next question comes from the line of Kunal Shah from Sadhguru.
+Your next question comes from the line of Kunal Shah from Citigroup.
 Please go ahead.

 Kunal Shah

-Yeah, so again touching upon the same question in terms of NII optimization last time we indicated that maybe irrespective of the NIM profile we will still look at NII growth maybe as our maybe the target.
-And this quarter compared to that of the overall loan growth it appears to be relatively weak at 1 odd percent.
-Would it be fair to assume that maybe larger part of growth is coming through towards the end of the quarter and we should see the benefit of growth leveraging coming through in the next year and for the full year should we still expect NII to outpace the overall loan growth looking at this NII optimization strategy given that now rates are almost where they are and deposit repricing as you mentioned would be towards the end.
+Yeah, so again, touching upon the same question in terms of NII optimization.
+Last time we indicated that maybe irrespective of the NIM profile, we will still look at NII growth maybe as our maybe the target.
+And this quarter, compared to that of the overall loan growth it appears to be relatively weak at 1-odd percent.
+Would it be fair to assume that, maybe larger part of growth is coming through towards the end of the quarter and we should see the benefit of growth leveraging coming through in the next year.
+And for the full year should we still expect NII to outpace the overall loan growth looking at this NII optimization strategy given that now rates are almost where they are and deposit repricing as you mentioned would be towards the end year?

 Puneet Sharma